BHP Billiton mega projects at risk as profit set to drop

 Construction contractors are already getting nervous about an end to the mining construction boom, although they say it should help ease cost pressures on existing projects for workers and materials as demand growth slows.

-“I think that we are close to the current peak of construction work,” Nick Bowen, managing director of mining services company Macmahon (MAH.AX), told Reuters this week.
+“I think that we are close to the current peak of construction work,” Nick Bowen, managing director of mining services company Macmahon, told Reuters this week.

 Cost cutting at operations will also be a key factor under scrutiny, with BHP having recently flagged it may have to cut jobs at its Australian coal mines due to worsening market conditions.